In This Article

 Your doctor may suggest dietary changes, such as adding more fruits, vegetables, and fiber to your meals.
 These foods encourage the growth of friendly microbes in your gut.

 Most people don’t experience symptoms or health problems despite having H. pylori bacteria in their gut.
-If you have another condition, screening may help you seek the proper treatment.
+Screening may help you seek the proper treatment if you have another condition.

 Know Your DNA Reviews